imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/making_llm_multilingual.md

 # Making LLM Multi-lingual

-!!! note
-    This page is still not complete and new sections might get added later.
-That said, the existing content is ready to be consumed. 🍔 :wink:

 ## Introduction

 Current Large Language Models (LLMs) show impressive linguistic capabilities but are predominantly skewed towards English, limiting their effectiveness in truly multilingual contexts.
 To bridge this gap, initiatives like OpenHathi's adaptation of LLaMa-2 are pivotal, aiming to create genuinely multilingual *(or bilingual in OpenHathi's case)* models that can process and understand multiple languages with equal proficiency.
 This article delves into why and how we should move towards multilingual LLMs, expanding the horizons of AI's linguistic abilities.